 test program at Consumer Reports.
-In our lab tests, countertop microwave oven
+In our lab tests, Microwave oven

 models like the Inverter NN-H965BF are rated on multiple criteria, such as those listed below.

 Heating evenness: This reflects how evenly a model reheated a dish of cold mashed potatoes.

 Defrosting evenness: This is based on how well the automatic-defrost program defrosted one pound of frozen ground chuck.

 Speed of heating: This score is based on the temperature rise of water heated in the microwave.

 Convection modeA few microwaves include a convection oven feature, which has a heating element and a fan that distributes heat.
 In convection mode, you can set the oven temperature as you would in a traditional oven to bake or roast items.